SGenheden/linear_logP/README.md

-# On the use of linear models to predict water/octanol partition coefficients
+# On the use of linear models to predict partition coefficients

+Simple and extensive linear models to predict water/octanol partition coefficients for small molecules.

+## Models

+There are two models in two subfolders:

-Project in the MSG500 course, autumn 2017
+* `model` - the extensive modelling efforts in the MSG500 course (autumn 2017)

+* `phys` - simple model presented at my docent lecture and at the [Combine Engineering Journal](https://statsletters.com)

 ## Experimental data